Coping with Grief During the Holidays

 Taking the First Step

-Each November we offer two special Hope and the Holidays presentations for family members of Pikes Peak Hospice patients.
-These presentations are also open to the public for a small fee.
+Each November we offer a special Hope and the Holidays presentation for family members of Pikes Peak Hospice patients.
+This presentation is also open to the public for a small fee.
 Pre-registration is required.
+Click here to register.